-When I was about 8 or 9 years old and my little brother was 5 or 6, my mother threw us out of the house.
+When I was about eight or nine years old and my little brother was five or six, my mother threw us out of the house.

 I think at that point she and my dad were already separated or divorced, and I know he was out that night and nowhere near.
 So we sat on the front steps and waited, in the twilight, not sure where to go or what to do.
 Probably crying our eyes out, though I don’t remember for sure.

 We lived in New Orleans at the time, in a really bad neighborhood … bad enough that we had iron bars on our windows because we had been robbed more than once.
 I’m sure we were scared to death sitting out there.
-There was no such thing as a cell phone back then.
-We didn’t know how to contact anyone.
+There was no such thing as a cell phone back then, and we wouldn’t have known how to contact anyone even if there were.

 I don’t know how long we were out there, two children helpless and small in the dark, but it was long enough.
-A minute was probably an eternity.
+A minute was likely an eternity.

 One of the risk factors for postpartum depression is early childhood trauma.
-Sometimes the researcherscall it life stress, or past physical or sexual abuse, or adverse life events, but whatever the terminology, you may be more likely to have a perinatal mood or anxiety disorder if you had terrible experiences as a child.
+Sometimes the researchers call it life stress, or past physical or sexual abuse, or adverse life events, but whatever the terminology, you may be more likely to have postpartum depression or anxiety if you had terrible experiences as a child.

 Traumatic experiences often involve a threat to life or safety, but any situation that leaves you feeling overwhelmed and alone can be traumatic, even if it doesn’t involve physical harm.
 It’s not the objective facts that determine whether an event is traumatic, but your subjective emotional experience of the event.
 The more frightened and helpless you feel, the more likely you are to be traumatized.”

-I recall what it was like to havevery littlesense of security as a child.
+I recall what it was like to have very little sense of security as a child.
 I didn’t know at the time, though, that it could potentially lead later in my life to having postpartum depression, or to be more specific in my case postpartum OCD.
 I didn’t know it was a risk factor.
-I thought I was completely over everything that had happened to me and had no idea it could rise up again.
+I thought I was completely over everything that had happened to me and had no idea those events could rise up again to haunt me.

 - It happened unexpectedly.